 Navigation Sub In Steerable Drilling Mud Motor

-The navigation sub converts a standard Mud motor into a steerable motor by tilting the bit at a predetermined angle.
+The navigation sub (Drilling Subs) converts a standard Mud motor into a steerable motor by tilting the bit at a predetermined angle.
 The bit tilt angle and the location of the sub at a minimal distance from the bit allows both oriented and rotary drilling without excessive loads and wear on the bit and motor.
 The design of the navigation sub ensures that the deflecting forces are primarily applied to the bit face (rather than the gauge) thereby maximizing cutting efficiency.

 Two types of subs are presently available for steerable downhole drilling mud motor: